Venus and Mars: Sexual Violence & Women in Video Games

 I'm interested in where this will go in the future.

-I actually really enjoyed this.
-Both of you made really good points and I found the format to be easy to listen to and even relaxing in some moments.
 I also have to admit I got a good chuckle out of Jeff's "Problem Wit' It" breakdown.
 Thoroughly entertaining and thought provoking at the same time.
 I hope more of these are coming.

 This is a topic I take a lot of interest in, and I get that you're not trying to follow a standard podcast format, but personally I just didn't really "get" what you were going for with the audio edits.
 I guess there were some points where I felt the music breaks kinda allowed for the listener to reflect on what was just said and form their opinion on the matter before continuing to the next topic, but other times the way things were emphasized just felt corny or even nonsensical.
 I'd still like to see where this goes, for now, so I'll keep listening.

 I thoroughly enjoyed this.
 I admit with some of the other folks in the thread, I'm not fond of the random beats.
 I see exactly what you were going for, and it's a good idea.
 It's a lot easier to understand transitions between questions or topics if you have a little *beep bloop* noise letting you know the previous section has ended.
 I think it might be just as good to have something short like the Pac-Man death noise, clip of Space Invaders shooting.
-Just wanted to point out that not all women or feminists are "dick-cutting".
-It's just a few assholes in a group.
-Same for the jerk men who say "women don't have a place working, leaving home, etc." Every group has a couple extremist dicks that make more noise, get noticed, then people think the whole group is like them.
-Just a shitty situation.

-• Jeffrey Demelo 3 months, 1 week ago
+• Jeffrey Demelo Avatar

-As the composer on these projects, I was trying to explore multitudes of break ideas in between segments.
-So, there are a varied bunch of approaches I took which I can promise will have more direction, as these continue coming.
 The music will always be there guys, but I think if you continue to pay attention to these you're going to be surprised.
 Thanks for all the love, and comments...suggestions.
 P.S: Soha is really smart, and easy to talk to.
 You'll be seeing more of her...wait...not in that way.
 I meant like...in the audio-docs, not...

 Guess I'm not gonna be in this feature's audience.
 The topic is fine and good, I'm just not really digging the audio/ambiance cues that transition one part to the next as I found them rather distracting.